 When you make Firefox your default browser, you can enable the "Tab Queue" feature, which lets you open links from other applications in the background.
 Firefox saves these links, allowing you to open the new tab later on, not disturbing what is currently displayed on your screen.

 Firefox will also offer to open websites in their official Android app with one tap.
 For example, if you open an Amazon link in Firefox, you can easily open the same page in the Amazon app for Android.
 However, Firefox doesn't know which apps you have installed, so it will occasionally offer to open links in an external app even when you can't.

 Firefox has a Guest Session mode which acts as a guest mode for your browser.
 The guest won't have access to your saved data, and anything they conducted during the session is erased on exit.

-Where Firefox really shines is its strong focus on privacy.
+Where Firefox shines is its strong focus on privacy.
 Tracking protection is available to block unwanted trackers.
 You can even have your data automatically erased when you exit the app.
 Firefox is also open source, allowing anyone the ability to audit the code.

 I'll go ahead and admit it — Samsung really surprised me with this app.
-As an Android purist, I'm not normally a fan of Samsung apps, since history has shown they usually offer redundancy rather than innovation.
+As an Android purist, I'm not usually a fan of Samsung apps, since history has shown they typically offer redundancy rather than innovation.
 However, with their browser (which is now available for all Android devices), Samsung has created an app with desirable functionality not found in the default browser from most other OEMs.